jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 Front Porch is a hotspot ISP and advertising platform whose main product at the time was a router for hotels that showed ads when visitors joined their wifi network.
 The growth of 3G necessitated a new strategy.
-My role was to foster ideas and turn them into prototypes, bypassing the typically slow engineering timelines and red tape.
+My role was to
+ <mark>foster ideas and turn them into prototypes, bypassing the typically slow
+engineering timelines and red tape</mark>.

 ### UX Designer + Full–Stack Developer @ eKwipper ~ 2009–2011

 <aside class="left">My first startup experience.</aside>

-I was employee #5 at eKwipper, a platform for managing grocery coupons that would consolidate savings into a single barcode, integrating with cash registers and clearinghouses.
+I was <mark>employee #5</mark> at eKwipper, a platform for managing grocery coupons that would consolidate savings into a single barcode, integrating with cash registers and clearinghouses.
 I was first brought on to create the consumer desktop web app.
 Once that was stable, I redesigned and rebuilt the mobile app,